-Roofing including roof space Repair category 2 Notes There is weathering to the concrete roof tiles.
+Roofing including roof space

+Repair category 2

+Notes There is weathering to the concrete roof tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
-Life expectancy will often depend on weathering and damage from the prevailing weather.
+Life expectancy will often depend on weathering

+and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There is a small area of dampness to flooring adjacent to the chimney stack.
+There is staining and evidence of condensation in the roof space.
+This may be alleviated through improved loft ventilation.
+A firm of damp specialists/roofing contractors will be able to provide further advice.
+There is some staining to the chimney stack within the roof void.

 Rainwater fittings

 Repair category 1

-Notes There is vegetation growth and seepage evident at joints.
+Notes There is seepage evident at joints.